Life At HKUMed

 Prizes

-Every year, a number of prizes are offered to students at HKUMed, in recognition of their academic excellence and community engagement.
+Every year, numerous prizes are offered HKUMed students, in recognition of their academic excellence and community engagement.
 Prizes are often awarded based on students’ exceptional performance in course assignments, essay writings, assessments, competitions, etc.

 Financial Aid